 While short and sweet, there is much more of a story behind those words.
 Milo and Gladys met in 1940 when Gladys and her sisters rode their bikes all the way to a celebration in Plain City.
 Later they would meet at the Berthana, which included a dance hall on the second floor (built in Ogden about 1914).
 The Berthana later converted to a roller skating rink before closing in the 1970′s.
 The building is still there although I do not know what the use for the building is currently.

 David Delos Donaldson and Berendena Van Leeuwen are Gladys’ parents.
 Read more of her parents at this link: Donaldson-Van Leeuwen Family.
 David was a plumber by trade who had lung problems from being gassed in the Argonne of France in World War I. He suffered from lung ailments the rest of his life.
 He mostly worked in the Ogden area but worked prior to marriage in Phoenix, Arizona and Twin Falls, Idaho.
 He also sought work in Boulder City, Nevada during the depression and as a steam and pipe fitter during World War II in Napa, California.
 Apparently during World War II he worked almost exclusively in submarines.
-I will have to write more about them later when I do their wedding announcement.
+You can read more of their marriage and family at the link above.
 She went by the name of Dena her entire life.

 Dena grew up LDS and David did not.
 David’s parents were not active LDS and most of David’s siblings joined the LDS church between the ages of 10 and 22.
 David and one brother did not.
 Dena saw that all her children were raised LDS with little difficulty from David.
 Apparently smoking is what kept him from being baptized (he picked up smoking after being gassed because he said it soothed his lungs).
 When the time would come for Milo and Gladys to marry, they wished to be married in the temple.
 For whatever reason, the Bishop determined that he was not going to allow them to be sealed without David being a member.
 I do not know which Bishop, but I have a suspicion it was Gladys’ Bishop and that he knew the Donaldson family.
 He probably hoped to bring errant David around so his daughter could get married.
 The plan backfired.
 It would not have worked anyhow because David was pretty set on Gladys marrying a wealthy man and would not have minded if the wedding had not gone through.
 Milo said they wanted to get married and were not interested in waiting around for a Bishop to figure out what he was doing.
 A week before they were actually married, they decided to elope.
 They packed up and drove to Evanston, Wyoming on snow covered roads.
 They arrived and decided they better do it proper with family around.
 They enjoyed a meal and drove back to Ogden on a very snowy set of roads.
 Leading them to get married in the Donaldson home the next week or so.
 It would take them another 34 years before they finally made it to the temple to get sealed.
 Perhaps the Bishop was inspired.